a-hansen/aon/README.md

 ```
 * Str5 can be identified with the bitmask 0x80.
 The value is
 stored in the 5 lowest order bits.
 To write, use the equation:
-(0xE0 | value).
+(value | 0xE0).
 To read, use the equation: (value & 0x1F).
 * The length can be 0 for an empty string.
 * The str32 length must be a positive signed int.

 #### Unsigned Integers
 Uses 1 to 5 bytes.
 All unsigned ints start with a type byte that
 describes the value.
-If the value is 0 to 31, a single byte can
+If the value is small enough (0 to 31), a single
-be used for both the type and the value.
+byte can be used for both the type and the value.
 ```
 <Unsigned-Int> ::= <unsigned-int5> | <unsigned-int8> | <unsigned-int16> | <unsigned-int32>
 <unsigned-int5>  ::= 0x80